jkoschma/genexplain-platform/docs/source/Chip_seq.md

 step, the input track (![](media/track.jpg)) is converted into a gene set using the *Track to gene set* analysis , The resulting Ensembl gene list is then submitted to *Functional classification* by several ontologies.
 In parallel, the same Ensembl gene list is subjected to *Cluster by shortest path* analysis.

 The difference between the workflows within this group is in the ontologies applied for functional classification as well as in a database used to find gene/protein clusters, either TRANSPATH® or GeneWays.
-In the three sections below, three individual workflows are demonstrated for the same input track available in one of the pre-prepared examples present in the *Examples* folder.
+In the three sections below, three individual workflows are demonstrated using the same input track which can be found here:

 [http://platform.genexplain.com/bioumlweb/#de=data/Examples/E2F1%20binding%20regions%20in%20HeLa%20cells%2C%20ChIP-Seq/Data/GSM558469_E2F1_hg19%20filtered%20chr%201]

 The results for each of the three workflows can be found in the folder data/Examples/E2F1 binding regions in HeLa cells, ChIP-Seq/Data

-### Classification by GO categories and metabolic pathways
+#### Classification by GO categories and metabolic pathways

 In this workflow, the functional classification is done using the following
 ontologies: GO biological processes, GO cellular components, GO molecular